The store will not work correctly in the case when cookies are disabled.

 What to reach for in your gardening kit: Spreader / Spring tinned rake

-For overseeding your lawn, you’ll want to use our recommended sowing rate of 35g per m2.
-Depending on the size of your lawn, you can use a spreader (contact your spreader manufacturer for the correct settings), you can also sow by hand or use a cup [link to our video guide on this].
-Ideally your seed will be around 3 x £1 coin deep under the surface of your existing lawn.
+To overseed your lawn, you’ll want to use our recommended sowing rate of 35g per m2.
+Depending on the size of your lawn, you can use a spreader (contact your spreader manufacturer for the correct settings).
+You can also sow by hand or use a cup [link to our video guide on this].
+Ideally, your seed will be around 3 x £1 coin deep under the surface of your existing lawn.
 Rake your soil over to cover your seeds.

 7. Firm down